wpyoga/openvz6-glibc-patch/ubuntu/20.04-focal-glibc-2.31/README.md

 deb-src http://archive.ubuntu.com/ubuntu focal-security main
 ```

-No need to get the bionic distribution as newer glibc sources are already in focal-updates
+No need to get the focal distribution as newer glibc sources are already in focal-updates
 or focal-security.

 ```console